jenn-williams/BellaNove/README.md

    - Filters: disable
    - Coupons: disable
    - Review Reminders: disable
+- **Issue**: The only issue with this plugin is that user's cannot write reviews while logged in; the entire "Write a Review" section only appears on a product page when user is not logged in.

 ### Sitemap/SEO
 - **Problem**: We would like make a sitemap to help search engines crawl our site the way we would like.